 “Really?”

 “You could go on living your life here on Ardua, and I could just go to sleep forever.
-I’d live on in Jenny, once my thoughts got back to her.”
+I’d live on in Jada once my thoughts got back to her.”

 “That is not an option.
 Nothing that involves you trying to die is a good option.
-Plus, do you really think that Jenny with your thoughts would be the same person as you?”
+Plus, do you really think that Jada with your thoughts would be the same person as you?”

 “Why wouldn’t she be?
 If she’s the same DNA and the same experiences, she’d be another me.”

 “So do you really think you’re her right now?
-I mean, you have all of her experiences from Earth.
-Are you the type of person who would send off your memories to be created in another human being, only to have that person destroyed at the end?”
+I mean, you have all her experiences from Earth – or at least the ones they wanted to send here.
+Are you the type of person who would send off your memories to be created in another human being, only to have that person destroyed at the end?
+If you would do that, then you’re not the person I thought I knew”

 “Of course not.
 But that’s because I have different experiences and a different perspective than she does.”

 “That’s exactly my point.
-You could never be Jenny, and Jenny could never be you.
+You could never be Jada, and Jada could never be you.
 You guys may be able to pass as each other more easily than I could pass as either of you, but you are both individuals in your own right.”

 I got what Cruz was saying, but it was still all hard to digest.
 What exactly was humanity?
 Was it genes?
 Was it experiences?
 Or was it some subjective category we made up?
 As a newly realized organic, I was leaning towards the third option.
 I wasn’t so sure there was any such thing as humanity or individuality other than the definitions people created and society adhered to.
 That’s why I could be treated as worthless in this society, while someone who was nearly identical to me could be so valuable.